 Online Reading Tutoring for Students with Learning Disorders

-My name is Chelle Schauben, and I specialize in online tutoring for elementary school students with learning differences such as ADHD, ADD, dyslexia, dysgraphia, and sensory processing disorders.
-My mission is to provide personalized support to help every student thrive academically.
+My name is Chelle Schauben, and I specialize in online tutoring for elementary students with learning differences, including ADHD, dyslexia, dysgraphia, and sensory processing challenges.
+My mission is to provide personalized, supportive instruction that helps every student build skills, confidence, and a love of learning.

-I believe every learner can thrive with the right tools.
-I hold a dual B.A. in English and Communications & Multimedia, plus three master’s degrees—in English & Creative Writing, Educational Therapy, and Education.
-I’m now pursuing my fourth: an M.Ed. in Special Education, along with a Preliminary Education Specialist Credential in Mild–Moderate Support Needs (Internship Option) through National University’s Sanford College of Education.
+I believe that every child can thrive with the right tools and support.
+I hold a dual Bachelor of Arts in English and Communications & Multimedia, along with three master’s degrees in English & Creative Writing, Educational Therapy, and Education.
+I am currently pursuing a Master of Education in Special Education, along with a Preliminary Education Specialist Credential in Mild to Moderate Support Needs through National University’s Sanford College of Education.

-I’ve served as a Special Education teacher for a K–2 Special Day Class (SDC) supporting students with mild to moderate disabilities; a site-based substitute teaching 6th-grade math and science; and a paraeducator in a Special Education SDC classroom.
-I also worked as an Early Literacy Tutor, delivering targeted, data-driven reading interventions for TK–1st–grade students in public school classrooms.
+My experience includes working as a Special Education teacher in a K–2 Special Day Class supporting students with mild to moderate disabilities.
+I have also worked as a site-based substitute teacher for middle school math and science, a paraeducator in Special Education classrooms, and an early literacy tutor providing targeted, data-driven reading intervention for TK–1st grade students in public schools.

-If you'd like to learn more or schedule a session, feel free to reach out.
-I look forward to supporting your child's educational journey.
+If you would like to learn more or schedule a session, please feel free to reach out.
+I look forward to supporting your child’s educational journey.

 Right-Brain Learning